Top 10 AI Note Taker for Effective Meetings in 2023

 • Great accuracy to interpret multiple sounds and speakers

-• Export options to transport podcast/videos into blog posts or recycled content
+• Export options to transport podcasts/videos into blog posts or recycled content

 • Reasonable price with the cheapest subscription being enough for normal use